10 Best Hip Stretches for Runners

 How To Do It:

-1. Begin by kneeling on your right knee.
+Begin by kneeling on your right knee.
 Engage your core muscles.
-Place your left foot on the floor in front of you with your left knee bent.
+Place your left foot on the floor in front of you with your left knee bent and your right thigh parallel to the floor.

 5. Cat-Cow

-This yoga stretch targets your hips and core muscles and relieves tension.
+This yoga pose targets your hips and core muscles and relieves tension.
 The breathing component is also very relaxing.

 How To Do It: